|

 You can ask my kids, although they’re still probably embarrased by me for such an extreme reaction to seeing an animal.
 Whatevs.

 We saw so many bison, however, that we stopped keeping count and lost some of our enthusiasm, especially when we had to wait in a long line of traffic because a small crowd of them decided to cross the road.
-They were everywhere, it was very cool.

 It had been years since I’d been to Yellowstone and I’d forgotten how beautiful it is and how the landscape changes so dramatically!
-We stopped several times to get out and walk, and to check out the epic geysers.

 Next stop- Cody, WY